-29 Traditional Portuguese Foods to Try When Visiting Portugal
+29 Traditional Portuguese Foods to Try in Portugal

 Who loves food? 🙋🏽♀️ Whether it’s cacio e pepe in Italy, panang curry in Thailand, freshly made pierogi in Poland, or a hearty baleada in Honduras—I love trying new foods around the world.
-Thankfully for me during my two months in Lisbon, traditional Portuguese foods are some of the tastiest I’ve tried around the world.
+Fortunately for me, since I spent two months in Lisbon, traditional Portuguese foods are some of the tastiest in the world!

 If you love fresh seafood, impeccably seasoned meats, hearty soups, and flaky desserts, Portugal needs to be high on your foodie bucket list.
 Seriously—this country has it all.
 Cheese, bread, wine, seafood, you name it, and Portugal’s serving it.